For the children of Gubat, Sorsogon, surfing provides lessons to carry in all aspects of life

 “The moment na may problema diyan, automatic text yan (principal and teachers), dahil may hindi pumasok na estudyante.
 Then titignan ko ‘yung forecast online, kaya pala nag-absent ang ganda ng alon,” Villaroya laughs.
 “Then I’ll drive to the beach, makikita mo na lang they’re surfing, naka-khaki pants pa and shirtless, then I’ll call them out, takbuhan kami niyan, ibabalik ko ‘yan sa school basa.”

 The passion of the children of Gubat is apparent.
-And Villaroya is relatively aware of the feeling of wanting to connect with the nature, the clarity surfing affords you, and the pleasure that comes when you pull off a well-executed wave ride.
+And Villaroya is relatively aware of the feeling of wanting to connect with nature, the clarity surfing affords you, and the pleasure that comes when you pull off a well-executed wave ride.
 As much as he’s enthusiastic about the kids’ love for the sport, he couldn’t bear the thought of them flunking due to surfing.

 “I taught them na sa first quarter, focus on school kasi June to August, panget ‘yung alon—flat season.
 So you should focus on school and make your grades so jacked up high na kung mag-absent ka man later on, pag in-average ‘yung grades mo, papasa ka pa din.
 Hindi ko na talaga sila mapipigilan na mag-absent eh.
 All I can do is guide them na hindi sila mag-fail,” says Villaroya.

-Performing in school is just one of the many things that GSSA instills to their surfers.
+Performing in school is just one of the many things that GSSA instills to its surfers.
 It’s not just about being smart though.
 As early as now, the Gubat children are being honed to treat their surroundings with decency.
 Moreover, they’re inclined to respect something as intimidating as the ocean.
 Ego has no room in surfing.

 “I told the kids, tayo ‘yung nakababad sa dagat.
 Hindi naman pwedeng tignan lang natin ‘yung basura and feel sorry for ourselves.
 Do something, I told them, and hopefully by doing something you inspire others to do something also,” says Villaroya.
 “Sad to say, some people have to take responsibility for other people’s irresponsibility.

 Surfing has helped them put things into perspective.
 Aside from valuing education and the environment, the children have adopted and cultivated a mindset of accepting things the way they are and making the best of their situation.
-But one thing’s for sure: A lack of budget for their surfing trips isn’t a hindrance on doing what they love.
+But one thing’s for sure: A lack of budget for their surfing trips isn’t a hindrance to doing what they love.

 “We cannot afford [to stay at] hotels or [eat at] restaurants when we travel.
 So we have to cook, which means one of them has to wake up really early in the morning and heat the water para sa kape.
 You have to take turns.
 The next guy na gigising, siya na ‘yung magsasaing, you have to get the firewood.
 Sa ganoong system, in the end, sobrang responsible,” Villaroya says.